P-p-H-d/mlib/README.md

 ##### void name\_get\_str(string\_t str, name\_t concurrent, bool append)

-Convert the container into a string representation of it and put it in 'str' This method is only defined if the base container exports the GET\_STR operator.
+Convert the formatted container into a string representation of it and put it in 'str' This method is only defined if the base container exports the GET\_STR operator.

 ##### void name\_out\_str(FILE *file, name\_t concurrent)

-Convert the container into a string and put it in 'file'.
+Convert the formatted container into a string and put it in 'file'.
 This method is only defined if the base container exports the OUT\_STR operator.

 ##### bool name\_parse\_str(name\_t concurrent, const char str[], const char **end)

-Convert the string representing the container and set it 'concurrent' to it.
+Convert the formatted string representing the container and set it 'concurrent' to it.
 Return true in case of success, false otherwise.
 This method is only defined if the base container exports the PARSE\_STR operator.

 ##### bool name\_in\_str(name\_t concurrent, FILE *file)

-Read the file and convert the string representing the container and set it 'concurrent' to it.
+Read the file and convert the formatted string representing the container and set it 'concurrent' to it.
 Return true in case of success, false otherwise.
 This method is only defined if the base container exports the IN\_STR operator.